What is a baby silverfish? (And how to get rid of them fast)

 Understanding the baby silverfish bug is pivotal in combating an infestation.
 Recognizing early signs can halt an invasion in its tracks, preventing widespread damage.
 By taking preventive measures and adopting proactive steps, you can ensure that your home remains a sanctuary, free from the shenanigans of these ancient, persistent pests.

 At Dr. Killigan's, we advocate for informed and effective pest control.
 By equipping ourselves with knowledge, we can tackle nuisances like silverfish head-on, safeguarding our cherished belongings and ensuring peace of mind.
-Keep in mind, our goal isn't only to rid our homes of pests but to do so while being mindful of our health and the environment.
+Our goal isn't just to rid our homes of pests but to do so while being mindful.
 By combining knowledge with effective solutions, a home without silverfish becomes not just a hope, but an achievable outcome.

 Get into the nitty-gritty on insects & arachnids